 Siga las instrucciones aquí para traducir esta página a otro idioma usando Chrome.

-The Federally Facilitated Marketplace (FFM) will only accept agent-assisted applications that include verifiable Social Security Numbers (SSNs) for all applicants over 90 days old.
+The Federally Facilitated Marketplace (FFM) requires that applications associated with an agent's National Producer Number (NPN) include verifiable Social Security Numbers (SSNs) for all applicants over 90 days old.

 In this article we’ll cover: